-Owing to its proximity to Badrinath, Neelkanth Peak is among the most revered mountains of the region.
-With a height of 6,507 m above sea level, Neelkanth Peak is also a major peak in the Garhwal region.
-You can trek to the Neelkanth base camp that starts from Charan Paduka, which is located 3 km from Badrinath Temple.
+Owing to its proximity to Badrinath, Neelkanth Peak is among the most revered mountains in the region.
+With a height of 6,507 m above sea level, Neelkanth Peak is also a significant peak in the Garhwal region.
+You can trek to the Neelkanth base camp that starts from Charan Paduka, located 3 km from Badrinath Temple.
 The massive height of 4,270 m above sea level of the base camp offers a thrilling experience and mesmerizing view of pristine nature.

 Located in Mana Village, Vasudhara Falls originates from Nar and Narayan mountains.
-This is an offbeat tourist place in Badrinath, which is also a perfect place to visit for nature lovers who wish to spend some quality time amidst serene environs.
-This waterfall meets with the Alaknanda River after plunging down from a height of 400 feet.
+This is an offbeat tourist place in Badrinath, which is also a perfect place to visit for nature lovers who wish to spend quality time amidst serene environs.
+This waterfall meets with the Alaknanda River after plunging from 400 feet.
 It is believed that it is the resting place of the Pandavas.
-To reach Vasudhara Falls in Badrinath, you are required to trek from Mana Village, which offers a breathtaking view of the stunning landscape.
+To reach Vasudhara Falls in Badrinath, you must trek from Mana Village, which offers a breathtaking view of the stunning landscape.

-Located on the bank of the Alaknanda River, Tapt Kund is a natural hot water spring situated near Badrinath Temple.
+Located on the bank of the Alaknanda River, Tapt Kund is a natural hot water spring near Badrinath Temple.
 Devotees visit the Tapt Kund for a holy bath before going for the darshan in Badrinath Temple.
-The water of the Kund is believed to comprise medicinal properties, which cure skin diseases.
-This place is also known as Agni Teerth and tourists flock here to relieve themselves of their sins.
+The water of the Kund is believed to comprise medicinal properties which cure skin diseases.
+This place is also known as Agni Teerth, and tourists flock here to relieve themselves of their sins.

 This is a natural stone bridge built on the Saraswati River near Badrinath.
 It is believed that this bridge was discovered by Bheema, one of the Pandava brothers.
-As per the legends, the Bheema threw a stone between the mountains to create a path to cross the river and it resulted in this bridge.
+As per the legends, the Bheema threw a stone between the mountains to create a path to cross the river, resulting in this bridge.
 This spectacular bridge is situated over the gushing Saraswati River and offers a breathtaking sight.
 This is one of the most-visited places in Badrinath to witness the enchanting beauty of the region.

-Situated on the bank of the Saraswati River, Mana Village is the last village before the Indo-Tibet border.
-Surrounded by mighty Himalayan ranges in Chamoli district, Mana Village is designated as a ‘Tourism Village’ by the Uttarakhand Government.
-Situated at just 3 km from Badrinath at an altitude of 3,233 m above sea level, this scenic village is one of the best attractions near Badrinath, which tourists should add to their Badrinath trip itinerary.
+Mana Village is the last village before the Indo-Tibet border, situated on the bank of the Saraswati River.
+Surrounded by mighty Himalayan ranges in Chamoli district, Mana Village is designated as a 'Tourism Village' by the Uttarakhand Government.
+Situated just 3 km from Badrinath at an altitude of 3,233 m above sea level, this scenic village is one of the best attractions near Badrinath, which tourists should add to their Badrinath trip itinerary.

-Named after King Pandu, Pandukeshwar is a place where he did a meditation to get rid of the sin of killing the sages.
+Named after King Pandu, Pandukeshwar is where he meditated to get rid of the sin of killing the sages.
 As per the legends, King Pandu was living here with his wives Kunti and Madri.
 Later on, Arjun also meditated here during the exile of 12 years to seek blessings from Lord Indra.
 Pandavas also built a Vasudev Temple here, which you should visit during your Badrinath trip.

-One of the seven Badris, Yogdhayan Badri Temple is a religious place.
-It is a popular place in Badrinath where people visit here to seek the blessings of Lord Vishnu.
-King Pandu installed a bronze idol of Lord Vishnu and meditated here.
-This place is also considered to be the holy abode of Lord Kuber and Lord Udhava.
-A large number of people visit here during their Badrinath trip.
+One of the seven Badris, Yog Dhyan Badri Temple is a religious place.
+People visit a popular place in Badrinath to seek Lord Vishnu's blessings.
+King Pandu installed a bronze idol of Lord Vishnu and meditated there.
+This place is also considered the holy abode of Lord Kuber and Lord Udhava.
+Therefore, a large number of people visit here during their Badrinath trip.

 Alka Puri holds a religious significance among Hindus.
-It is the source of River Alaknanda, which is situated on the base of Balakun Peak.
+It is the source of River Alaknanda, situated on Balakun Peak's base.
 Nestled at an altitude of 4,600 m above sea level, the Alka Puri glacier spreads into two valleys that lead to Satopanth and Gaumukh.
 This majestic glacier offers a breathtaking view of the pristine surroundings.
 Also, it is believed to be an abode of Kuber.
 The Alaknanda River originates from the Alkapuri glacier and proceeds towards Devprayag after touching the feet of Lord Badri in Badrinath.

 Mata Murti Temple

 Located in Badrinath, Mata Murti Temple is a sacred Hindu Temple.
-It is dedicated to the mother of twins named, Nar and Narayan.
+It is dedicated to the mother of twins named Nar and Narayan.
 It is believed that Mata Murti was a devotee of Lord Vishnu and prayed with utmost devotion.
-Lord Vishnu was pleased with her devotion and took birth in the form of twins.
-Every year, a festival is organized in the month of September at the temple.
-You can attend the festival and learn about local history as well as culture.
+As a result, Lord Vishnu was pleased with her devotion and took birth in the form of twins.
+Every year, a festival is organized in September at the temple.
+You can attend the festival and learn about local history and culture.

-This is a religious site situated near Badrinath and it is believed that Lord Brahma exists in this place till today.
+This is a religious site near Badrinath, and it is believed that Lord Brahma exists in this place until today.
 Situated on the bank of the Alaknanda River, Brahma Kapal is among the revered places in Badrinath.
 People come here to immerse the ashes of their deceased family members in the Alaknanda River.
-It is believed that, if the funeral rituals of the deceased person take place at this holy place then they are bound to attain salvation.
+It is believed that if the funeral rituals of the deceased person take place at this holy place, they are bound to attain salvation.

-Located at 3 km from Badrinath, Charan Paduka is a place where you can see the footprints of Lord Vishnu.
-Situated on the Narayan Parvat, this holy place is thrived by a large number of tourists from all over the country.
-Tourists have to trek to reach there and trails offer a spectacular sight of the valley.
-People believe that when Lord Vishnu comes to the Earth for the first time he sets his foot here.
+Located 3 km from Badrinath, Charan Paduka is where you can see the footprints of Lord Vishnu.
+Situated on the Narayan Parvat, this holy place thrives many tourists from all over the country.
+Tourists have to trek to reach there, and trails offer a spectacular sight of the valley.
+People believe that when Lord Vishnu comes to the Earth for the first time, he sets foot here.